networknt/light-doc/content/en/style/_index.md

 draft: false
 ---

-You can build APIs or services with different frameworks provided by the light platform.
+You can build APIs or services with different frameworks provided by Light.

 - [light-rest-4j](/style/light-rest-4j/)
   * [OpenAPI 3.0](/style/light-rest-4j/openapi/)